 Unhack the Vote Investigative Team

-Given this, we made lists of all the “full ids” and “root ids” in each data set, and checked for duplicates.
+Curious, we made lists of all the “full ids” and “root ids” in each data set, and checked for duplicates.

-We then took a closer look at the complete records for the voters with two identical ids, and we found something truly bizarre and extraordinary.
+We then took a closer look at the complete records for the voters with two identical IDs, and we found something truly bizarre and extraordinary.

 Mike’s companion Twitter thread is here.